ferrucc-io/ferruccio/content/posts/techbro-meme.md

 ![](/techbro-meme/note.jpg)

-Tags aren't anything structured.
 Titles are a use case for the note.
 And the content is something I want to remember or save.

 I also use the [Things](https://culturedcode.com/things/) to-do list app to log every task I do at work that for my performance reviews.
 The workflow here is that I either set reminders for things I want to do in the future (eg. delete a feature flag after 30 days) or log tasks with a tag for the competence they belong to.
 This is particularly helpful when trying to figure out what are things I should focus on doing more.